Broadway theatre: 2020s: COVID-19 and aftermath

 During the COVID-19 shutdown, the Shubert Organization, the Nederlander Organization, and Jujamcyn had pledged to increase racial and cultural diversity in their theaters, including naming at least one theater for a Black theatrical personality.
 The August Wilson Theatre, owned by Jujamcyn, had been renamed after Black playwright August Wilson in 2005.
 The Shuberts announced in March 2022 that the Cort Theatre, which was under renovation at the time, would be renamed after actor James Earl Jones.
 In June 2022, the Nederlanders announced that the Brooks Atkinson Theatre would be renamed after Lena Horne, The James Earl Jones Theatre was rededicated in September 2022, while the Lena Horne Theatre was rededicated that November.

+While existing musicals and revivals continued with acceptable returns post-2021, most newly-created musicals have struggled in the post-coronavirus era.
+As of September 2025, just three post-2021 musicals reported profits: MJ, & Juliet, and Six.
+Various explanations have been offered.
+Putting on a musical is substantially more expensive than earlier, with more money tied up in salaries, equipment, rent, and fees; but ticket prices have not risen proportionately.
+The pandemic meant a glut of shows were written and waiting to be performed, then all competed with each other for attention in a short period.

 Description

 Schedule

 Although there are some exceptions, shows with open-ended runs generally have evening performances Tuesday through Saturday, with a 7:00 p.m. or 8:00 p.m. "curtain".
 The afternoon "matinée" performances are at 2:00 p.m. on Wednesdays and Saturdays and at 3:00 p.m. on Sundays.
 This makes for an eight-performance week.
 On this schedule, most shows do not play on Monday and the shows and theatres are said to be "dark" on that day.
 The actors and the crew in these shows tend to regard Sunday evening through Monday evening as their weekend.
 The Tony award presentation ceremony is usually held on a Sunday evening in June to fit this schedule.

 In recent years, some shows have moved their Tuesday show time an hour earlier to 7:00 pm.
 The rationale for this move was that since fewer tourists take in shows midweek, Tuesday attendance depends more on local patrons.
 The earlier curtain makes it possible for suburban patrons to get home by a reasonable hour after the show.
-Some shows, especially those produced by Disney, change their performance schedules fairly frequently depending on the season.
+Some shows, especially those Disney produces, change their performance schedules fairly frequently depending on the season.
 This is done in order to maximize access to their target audience.